A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

 \subsubsection{Simplicial complexes}

 Simplicial homology captures the homology groups of a simplicial complex.
-In this survey, we work with an abstract simplicial complex (or simplicial complex for short).
-Given a base set $X$, an \emph{abstract simplicial complex}, $K = \{\sigma\}$, on $X$ is a collection of subsets of $X$ with the property that if $\sigma \in K$ and $\tau \subset \sigma$, then $\tau \in K$.
+In this survey, we work with abstract simplicial complexes (though we will continue to simply use the term ``simplicial complex'').
+Given a base set $X$, an \emph{(abstract) simplicial complex}, $K = \{\sigma\}$, on $X$ is a collection of nonempty subsets of $X$ with the property that if $\sigma \in K$ and $\tau \subset \sigma$, then $\tau \in K$.
 In other words, $K$ is closed under the subset relation.
 Each subset of $X$ in $K$ is a \emph{simplex}.
 The \emph{dimension} of a simplex is its size minus $1$ and we will say a simplex of dimension $p$ is a $p$-simplex.
-The \emph{dimension} of a simplicial complex is the dimension of its maximum dimensional simplex.
+Any maximal simplex, not contained in any other simplices, is called a \emph{facet}.
+The \emph{dimension} of a simplicial complex is the dimension of its maximum dimensional facet.
 Any abstract simplicial complex can be associated with a geometric realization, whose visualization may help the reader understand conceptually what the homology is capturing: $0$-simplices are vertices, $1$-simplices are edges, $2$-simplices are (filled) triangles, $3$-simplices are (solid) tetrahedra, and so on.
-A \emph{weighted simplicial complex} $(K,w)$ is a simplicial complex $K$ together with a weight function $w: K \rightarrow \R$.

 Simplicial complexes form a category $\Simp$ where the objects are simplicial complexes and the morphisms are simplicial maps.
 Given two simplicial complexes $K_1$ and $K_2$ on base sets $X_1$ and $X_2$ respectively, a map $f: X_1 \rightarrow X_2$ is a \emph{simplicial map}, if for every $\sigma \in K_1$, the set $\{f(x) : x \in \sigma\}$ is a simplex in $K_2$.
-As we define various transformations from hypergraphs to simplicial complexes later, we will show that many of them are functors from a category of hypergraphs $\Hyp$ (defined in Section~\ref{sec:categories}) to $\Simp$.
+As we define various transformations from hypergraphs to simplicial complexes later, we will show that many of them are functors from a category of hypergraphs $\Hyp$ or $\MHyp$ (defined in Section~\ref{sec:categories}) to $\Simp$.